Everything You Need To Know About IELTS

 The IELTS test assesses a candidate’s ability in listening, reading, writing and speaking.
 The assessment is done within 3 hours.

-There are two types of tests conducted by IELTS, IELTS Academic and IELTS general training.
-The listening and speaking content of both the tests are same while the subject matter for reading and writing differ.
+There are two types of tests conducted by IELTS, IELTS Academic and IELTS General Training.
+The listening and speaking content of both tests is the same, while the subject matter for reading and writing differs.

 The speaking module of the test can be completed a week before or after the listening, reading and writing modules are completed.